holepunchto/bare/docs/threat-model.md

 - Any way to get native code into a sealed process without already having native code
 - Any way to get more power than was granted, using a Bare interface
-- Memory bugs in `src/` that JavaScript can reach
+- Memory bugs that JavaScript can reach, in `src/` or in an addon we compile in
 - Anything that breaks the promise or the wall table

 **Not a bug:**